 STUDENT VISA SUBCLASS 500

-SKILLED GRADUATE VISA 485
+TEMPORARY GRADUATE VISA 485

-The Skilled Graduate Visa is for international students under 50 years of age who have studied in Australia for at least two academic years and have completed their study within the last 6 months.
-Applicants must have skills and qualifications that meet the Australian standard for an occupation on the relevant list or have obtained an eligible qualification at a degree or postgraduate degree level.
-You must have adequate health insurance, competent English skills and meet requirements for health and character to be eligible to apply for this visa.
+The Temporary Graduate Visa is for international students who have studied in Australia for at least two academic years and have completed their studies within the last 6 months.
+The course must be a CRICOS-registered course.
+There is an age limit of 35 years, with some exceptions.
+Applicants must also have skills and qualifications that meet the Australian standard for an occupation on the relevant list or have obtained an eligible qualification at a degree or postgraduate level.
+You must have adequate health insurance, good English skills and meet requirements for health and character to be eligible to apply for this visa.
 This visa allows you to work and live in Australia temporarily.
 You can include your family members in your application.

 Two streams are available: